janetjoywilson/janetjoywilson.github.io/_posts/2019-03-11-speaking-up.md

 ## speaking up

 In this next chapter of mine, title to be determined, I not only need to speak up for myself but listen to me.
-The 'busy' schedule I maintained was a great cover to hide or ignore what I really want for myself.
-Now ... designing my day, preparing for an empty nest and thinking about the future which is a wide open vista is exciting, daunting, heart stopping and thrilling all at the same time.
+The 'busy' schedule I maintained was a great cover to hide and ignore what I really want for myself.

+Now ...
+I am designing my own day, preparing for an empty nest and thinking about the future.
+Tomorrow is a wide open vista and it's exciting, daunting, heart stopping and thrilling all at the same time!
 I am blessed with friends who believe in me but as you know, you have to believe in yourself.

 ## "This above all: to thine own self be true"